-Macaroni and cheese must be the ultimate comfort dish in many cultures, although is not something I had often growing up and I don’t feel the need to have it now.
-But, for the sake of experimenting and giving y’all some more kids (and adults) friendly recipes, I tried this version and it came out super tasty.
-This is a grain free macaroni and cheese, but is not dairy free because I used Parmigiano Reggiano and ghee.
-Which can be totally skipped if you want a complete dairy free option.
-For the macaroni I used the Ziti shirataki noodles from Miracle Noodle.
+Macaroni and cheese must be the ultimate comfort dish in many cultures.
+Although it is not something I had often growing up and I don’t feel the need to have it now.
+But, for the sake of experimenting and giving y’all some more kids (and adults) friendly recipes, I tried this turmeric version and it came out super tasty.
+This is a grain-free macaroni and cheese but is not dairy-free because I used Parmigiano Reggiano and ghee.
+Which can be totally skipped if you want a complete dairy-free option.
+For the macaroni, I used the Ziti shirataki noodles from Miracle Noodle.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Turmeric Macaroni and Cheese with Macadamia Butter

 An easy and healthy way to have you favorite comfort food, macaroni and cheese.